Viewing Photographs on the Web

 Firefox then and now, or the difference black point compensation makes

 Back in 2009, photographers everywhere rejoiced because Firefox 3 was fully color managed using LittleCMS.
 Then a minor LCMS security alert was issued, and even though it was immediately patched, Firefox dropped LCMS like a hot potato and rolled their own color management code.
-Although Firefox 3 supported black point compensation and the use of XYZ lookup table (LUT) profiles, Firefox 4 did not.
+Although Firefox 3 supported black point compensation and the use of certain lookup table (LUT) profiles, Firefox 4 did not.
 See these two Argyllcms posts for commentary by color management experts Chris Lilley and Graeme Gill: Color management in Firefox and XYZ LUT profile unable to be installed on WindowsXP or used with Firefox 3.5.
+Update: In 2017, it seems Firefox can use XYZ LUT profiles, but not LAB LUT profiles.

 As of 2015 and version 31, Firefox still doesn't support black point compensation, which means that if . . .